15 Strongest Celestials in the Marvel Universe (RANKED)

 Debut: Eternals #7 (January 1977)

-The leader of the enigmatic group known as the Celestials, The One Above All is rarely encountered.
-The creature has previously been visited aboard the Heavenly Mothership by two American astronauts, three Deviants, and the Eternal known as the Forgotten One (Gilgamesh).
+The enigmatic leader of the Celestials, known as The One Above All, is rarely encountered.
+It was visited aboard the Heavenly Mothership by American astronauts, Deviants, and the Eternal Forgotten One.
+The being saved the Forgotten One and sent him to advise Eternals and Gods not to interfere with heavenly judgment.